birendrachy7/Python_Zero_To_Hero/README.md

 #  Python Zero To Hero

-A structured **22-day Python learning journey** designed to take you from absolute beginner to a confident Python programmer — with a strong focus on concepts relevant to **Data Science**.
+A structured **Python learning journey** designed to take you from absolute beginner to a confident Python programmer,

 ---